|Dates Are Difficult|

 You could say that the day is all about time and the relationship between the day and the year is all about date.
 So starting off with time…

 For reasons that have nothing to do with anything other than custom and practice we divide the day into 24 hours and an hour into 60 minutes and a minute into 60 seconds.
+After seconds we go completely decimal and work in centiseconds, milliseconds and so on.

 In practice working with time is fairly easy as long as you always convert to the smallest unit.
 Indeed this is the basic principle of time and data arithmetic in all computer systems.

 For example, if you want the difference between 3 hours 2 minutes 1 second and 1 hour 5 minutes 10 seconds simply convert the whole lot to seconds and take the difference.
 What ever you do don't attempt to emulate the way humans compute with times by subtracting the seconds and minutes as separate operations with carries in different bases.
+It can be done but it is error prone to implement and not particularly efficient.

 Of course you now have the problem of converting back to hours, minutes and seconds but this is where the Mod function comes in.